e-kwsm/ompi/docs/features/ulfm.rst

 * Bugfixes:

-  * Correct the behavior of process placement during an MPI_COMM_SPAWN when some slots were occcupied by failed processes.
+  * Correct the behavior of process placement during an MPI_COMM_SPAWN when some slots were occupied by failed processes.
   * MPI_COMM_SPAWN accepts process placement directives in the Info object.
   * Fixed deadlocks in some NBC collective operations.
   * Crashes and deadlocks in MPI_FINALIZE have been resolved.